Are you an adviser? Go to Unbiased Pro

 What is a high net worth individual?

-Characteristics of a high net worth individual
+What are the characteristics of a high net worth individual in the UK?

 A HNWI could be an entrepreneur, a professional with a large number of share options in their company, or someone who has received a large inheritance.